kevintpeng/Learn-Something-Every-Day/Production-Engineering/Reverse Proxy & HTTP accelerator.md

 - VCL is compiled to C
 - supports Gzip compression
 - **If the server malfunctions and returns 50x errors, `Grace mode` will ignore expiry headers and continue to return cached versions**

+### Squid
+Can be used as a reverse proxy, however the technology is slightly older than Varnish, and it was originally built as a forward proxy.
+It has builtin ssl which Varnish does not.